Khalil Tate

 Khalil Tate (born October 23, 1998) is an American former football quarterback.
-He played college football at the University of Arizona.
-He signed with the Philadelphia Eagles as an wide receiver in 2020.
+He played college football for the Arizona Wildcats.
+He signed with the Philadelphia Eagles as a wide receiver in 2020.

 Early life

 Tate attended Junípero Serra High School in Gardena, California.
 As a senior, he had over 2,000 passing and 2,000 rushing yards and accounted for 43 touchdowns.
 Tate was a consensus 4-star recruit and named a top-ten dual threat quarterback by ESPN.
 On March 16, 2015, Tate committed to play college football for the University of Arizona.